People

 Lance D. Miller, Associate Professor of Cancer Biology, brings expertise in genomics and bioinformatics, with a focus on the transcriptional and genomic dynamics of human cancers and the discovery of genes with prognostic and mechanistic roles in cancer behavior.

-Gloria Muday, Professor of Biology brings expertise on mechanisms that control the synthesis, secretion, and transport of both plant and mammalian hormones and how these coordinate complex physiological processes; she is currently funded by the USDA and the NSF.
+Gloria Muday, The Charles M. Allen Professor of Biology brings expertise on mechanisms that control the synthesis, secretion, and transport of both plant and mammalian hormones and how these coordinate complex physiological processes; she is currently funded by the USDA and the NSF.

 Kim Nelson, Instructor in Biochemistry studies the role of reactive oxygen species and cysteine oxidation in regulating protein function and cell signaling pathways.
 Mechanistic, structural and bioinformatic studies of the peroxiredoxin family of antioxidant proteins.